Art collection in ancient Rome: Public collections

+Generals publicly showcased loot from their wars, hoping to utilize art displays as political propaganda.
+Usually, looted objects were displayed in the capital city during a triumph.
+This was an important religious and political rite; it highlighted the achievements of the triumphing general.
+Gaius Asinius Pollio reconstructed the Atrium Libertatis, decorating it with loot from his military campaign in Illyria.
+Emperor Vespasian constructed the Temple of Peace which showcased the loot he gained from his war in Judea.
+Loot was also displayed in important locations throughout the city of Rome such as the Campus Martius or the Forum.
+During the 5th century, Lausos—a court eunuch of Theodosius II—organized a public display of various cult statues.
+These statues depicted figures from traditional Roman paganism; these works were likely acquired from existing Roman temples that were likely abandoned due to the rise of Christianity.
+In the Theodosian Code, Emperor Constantine decreed that a temple—likely in Edessa—should remain open despite its pagan origins to ensure the residents of the city could continue to view the artwork on display, although Constantine forbid the practice of sacrifice in this temple.
+During sieges and battles, the Roman military performed a ritual known as evocatio.
+This practice was designed to divert the opposing's sides patron deities to the Roman side.
+As part of this practice, religious idols and statues may have been taken from the opposing culture to the Roman cities.

 Important historical and cultural sites were also maintained and put on display.
 The birthplace and house of Romulus were preserved and publicly displayed on the Palatine hill.
 It may have been located on the Capitoline Hill.
 However, this structure may have been a copy of the one on the Palatine hill.
 Emperors and generals commemorated their successes through the construction of monuments such as the Arch of Constantine, which were designed to publicly showcase the notability of a person's achievements.
 Through these forms of public display artworks gained new meaning.
 To the Romans, they were representative of the Roman state's triumph over their enemies.
 Another kind involved the creation of movable paintings.
 To create this, marble was inserted in niches in the stonework.
 Frescoes were used to decorate the walls of an oecus or cryptoporticus.